A daytime stock trader, Lady Rain has successfully nurtured hundreds of cacti during her life.

-People often say, "You can never kill a cactus plant," and that is true if the cultivation conditions are right.
-I have known people who had killed heaps of cactus plants despite all the tender loving care they gave looking after those plants.
-That also includes myself, even though I have successfully nurtured hundreds of cacti all my life.
-Sometimes, plants just succumb or give up when only one condition does not suit them.
+People often say, "You can never kill a cactus plant," and it's true—if the cultivation conditions are right.
+I have known people who had killed heaps of cactus plants despite all the tender loving care they gave the plants.
+This also includes me!
+Even though I have successfully nurtured hundreds of cacti during my life.
+Sometimes, plants just succumb or give up when a certain condition does not suit them.

 Pots and Containers

 Most cactus plants grow best in containers.
 Small plastic and ceramic pots are suitable for small plants.
-Shallow containers are suitable for large clumping plants which spread sideways.
+Shallow containers are suitable for large clumping plants that spread sideways.
 Plants with long taproots may prefer to be planted in long toms.
 Larger cacti require full-depth pots with good drainage.
 Larger containers take much longer to dry out between watering than smaller containers.

 Cacti can be grown in peat-based composts and soil-based composts.
 Peat-based soils are suitable for epiphytic cacti like Epiphyllums and Schlumbergeras.
-Other cacti prefer soil-based composts which are mixed with coarse sand and gravel to produce a free-draining mix.
-As a rule of the thumb, cacti are likely to survive in well-drained soil than waterlogged medium.
+Other cacti prefer soil-based composts that are mixed with coarse sand and gravel to produce a free-draining mix.
+As a rule of the thumb, cacti are more likely to survive in well-drained soil than waterlogged medium.

 Ground pumice and perlite are also used in soil-based composts.
-Slow-release fertilisers are added to the compost for the plants to absorb slowly for up to 18 months.
+Slow-release fertilizers are added to the compost for the plants to absorb slowly for up to 18 months.
 Most cactus plants are happy to be planted in the same container for many years.

-However, the different conditions need to be considered when watering these plants.
-Plants in smaller pots should be watered more frequently as they tend to dry out faster than larger ones.
+However, different conditions need to be considered when watering these plants.
+Plants in smaller pots should be watered more frequently, as they tend to dry out faster than larger ones.
 Porous pots like terracotta tend to dry out more quickly than plastic or glazed pots.
 Plants grown in hot areas with low humidity dry out more quickly than plants grown in humid areas.
 Plants grown in cold countries do not need to be watered frequently in winter because the plants tend to go dormant in cold temperatures.

 Cacti grow very slowly and only need to be repotted every two to three years.
 When the plant has outgrown its container or the clumps look a bit overcrowded, it is time to repot to another bigger container.
 Remove some of the old soil and transfer your plant to a bigger pot with new potting medium.
 Sometimes, some of the stray roots can be trimmed off a little bit.
 The main root ball of the cactus should be left as it is.
 Watch out for spines when handling the plant.
 Use gloves and tongs when handling cacti plants.

-There are three ways to propagate cactus plants - seeds, cuttings and grafting.
+There are three ways to propagate cactus plants - seeds, cuttings, and grafting.

 Cactus seeds are available from many specialist suppliers.
 To germinate cactus seeds, sow the seeds thinly on the surface of the cacti compost and then cover the seeds with a thin layer of grit.
-Remeber to label the containers if you are growing different varieties of cacti.
+Remember to label the containers if you are growing different varieties of cacti.
 The optimum temperature for seed germination is around 21°C. It is necessary to maintain a fairly humid atmosphere for the seeds to germinate.
 The best way is to cover the pots with plastic bags or sheets of glass.
 Once germinated, the seedlings can be exposed to more light and air but they have to be kept moist at all times.